 The duck breasts in this recipe have been cooked sous vide.
 If you do not have a sous vide machine, brown the breasts, skin side down in a pan, then finish them in the oven.
 And the most convenient option, buy a roast duck.

-And the packaging… I used store-bought dumpling wrappers that were a little transparent.
+And the packaging… I used store-bought dumpling wrappers that were a little transparent because they were wheat starch-based as opposed to wheat flour.
 You are more likely to find wonton wrappers or gyoza wrappers.
 Such wrappers would be more opaque than those pictured above but will work just as well.

 Wrapping dumplings can take some practice—a great visual guide is the following YouTube video.